cn-uofbasel/tremola/ADD_SPECIFIC_SCENARIO.md

 If not otherwise specified, the files are under the folder app/src/main/assets/web

+### Note

+This tutorial let you modify mostly instances (like arrays and lists), but make sure to look in the code how these are used, to get a good understanding of how the code works.

 ## Step 1: add HTML element

 Go to the file tremola.html.
 There is a `<div>` element inside the `<body>` element.
 Here, you can add a new element.